fukawi2/NetworkHealthChecklist/README.md

 - What backup processes are in place?
 - Have test restoration of backup been done?
 - Are there off-site backups being made?
-- Shadow Copies enabled on file servers?
+- Shadow Copies enabled on Windows file servers?

 ## Desktops and Laptops
 - How many: